Ian Happ Player Props: Cubs vs. Angels

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .393 this season while batting .271 with 43 walks and 19 runs scored.

-- Among qualifying hitters in MLB action, his batting average ranks 53rd, his on-base percentage ranks 14th, and he is 104th in the league in slugging.
+- Among the qualified batters, he ranks 52nd in batting average, while his on-base percentage ranks 10th and he is 102nd in slugging.

-- He has scored in 16 games this year (27.6%), including multiple runs in three games.
+- He has scored a run in 16 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.